Joystream/pioneer/packages/server/README.md

 ]
 ```

-The authorization tokens for these membership will be available in the "Logs" section.
+In order to customize the default notification behavior with the GraphQL API, an authorization token can be found for each membership in the "Logs" section.

 ## Production CLI usage